moumita0007/moumita0007/README.md

 ---

 ## 📊 My Philosophy
 ✨ “Data helps us learn from the past and shape the future.”

 ---

 # 🛠️ Tech Stack & Tools

-As a recent **Data Science graduate**, I’ve gained hands-on experience through academic projects and self-learning.
+As a **Data Science graduate**, I’ve gained hands-on experience through academic projects and self-learning.
 I’ve worked with tools for **data extraction, analysis, visualization, and machine learning**.
 Here’s a snapshot of my technical toolkit: